DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 library(arrow)
 parquet_df <- read_parquet("path/to/file.parquet")
 ```
 Both formats are provided to support a range of tools and user preferences.
-However, **we recommend using Parquet for NBDC tabulated data to take advantage of automatically correctly specified data types, faster loading speeds, and lower memory usage.**
+However, **we recommend using Parquet for NBDC tabulated data to ensure correctly specified data types, faster loading speeds, and lower memory usage.**

 ## Shadow Matrices
 Each TSV/Parquet ***data file*** in the BIDS `rawdata/phenotype/` directory has a corresponding TSV/Parquet ***shadow matrix file*** that mirrors the data file structure and column names.
 Shadow matrix files can be exported as CSV files via Lasso when running a query (see details [here](../lasso.md#step-5-query-the-associated-data)) or in a chosen file format via DEAP when downloading a dataset (see details [here]() - ADD LINK).